Skip to main content

 Bernoulli set-indicator function

-where AX\mathcal{A} \subseteq \mathcal{X}, and X\mathcal{X} is a very large set (even infinite), then we may assign prefix-free codes for the codomain value 11 s.t. a priori, a random hash function hashes an element in X\mathcal{X} to a prefix-free code for 11 with probability ε\varepsilon, where ε\varepsilon is very small, e.g., 2102^{-10}.
+where AX\mathcal{A} \subseteq \mathcal{X} and X\mathcal{X} is very large (possibly infinite).
+We assign prefix-free codes for codomain value 11 such that a random hash maps an element of X\mathcal{X} to a code for 11 with probability ε\varepsilon, where ε\varepsilon is small (say 2102^{-10}).

-There are a countably infinite set of random hash functions which hash all elements in AX\mathcal{A} \subseteq \mathcal{X} to prefix-free codes for 11 and all other elements, A=XA\mathcal{A}’ = \mathcal{X} \setminus \mathcal{A}, to prefix codes either for 00 or 11.
-If we are choosing a random hash function that satisfies this property, then it is expected that ε\varepsilon of the elements in A\mathcal{A}’ will hash to a prefix-free code for 11, and the remaining 1ε1 - \varepsilon will hash to a prefix-free code for 00.
+There exists a (countably infinite) set of hash functions that hash all elements in A\mathcal{A} to codes for 11 and elements in A=XA\mathcal{A}’ = \mathcal{X} \setminus \mathcal{A} to codes for either 00 or 11.
+Choosing a random hash function with this property, we expect ε\varepsilon of the elements in A\mathcal{A}’ to hash to 11 (false positives) and the remaining 1ε1 - \varepsilon to hash to 00.

-It is interesting to note that the entropy map initially frames the problem as a compression problem, but we can also think of it as a rate-distortion problem.
-Implicitly, in the above set-indicator function approximation, we are choosing to minimize a loss function in which false negatives are much more costly than false negatives, either because it is unlikely we will test a negative element for membership, or because false positives are not nearly as costly as false negatives, e.g., falsely thinking a rustling in the bushes is a tiger (false positive) is much less costly than failing to notice a tiger in the bushes (false negative).
+There is an interesting framing here.
+The entropy map starts as a compression problem, but it is also a rate-distortion problem.
+In the set-indicator approximation above, we are implicitly choosing to minimize a loss function where false negatives are much more costly than false positives.
+Either because negative elements are rarely queried, or because false positives are cheap compared to false negatives (falsely thinking a rustling in the bushes is a tiger is much less costly than failing to notice an actual tiger).

 11_\emptyset(1ε)2(1-\varepsilon)^2(1ε)ε(1-\varepsilon)\varepsilon(1ε)ε(1-\varepsilon)\varepsilonε2\varepsilon^2